Signal

 - reduced exposure to retail sales risk

-BTR increasingly behaves as a delivery-compatible housing format.
+BTR is increasingly behaving as a delivery-compatible housing format.

 Capital does not back housing in the abstract.
 It backs the housing formats that can survive the delivery environment.